-- 1. COVER PAGE Must include the following information: - a. date of report - b. name and address of the institution; - c. program title; - d. name, title, telephone number, e-mail address and signature of the program director; - e. name, title, telephone number, e-mail address and signature of the department head/dean (this is the Chief Administrative Officer of the sponsoring institution) - f. name, title, telephone number, e-mail address and signature of the chief executive officer (CEO) of the institution (typically the hospital CEO or university president)
+- 1. Cover page must include

+- a. date of report

+- b. name and address of the institution;

+- c. program title;

+- d. name, title, telephone number, e-mail address, and signature of individual preparing the request (this is typically the program director);

-NOTE: The CEO of the institution sponsoring the program must be copied on the letter transmitting the request to the Commission.
+- e. name, title, and signature of the chief executive officer of the institution (the chief executive officer of the institution sponsoring the program must be copied on the letter transmitting the request to the Commission).